DiceDB/dice/README.md

 We are looking for Early Design Partners, so, if you want to evaluate DiceDB, [block our calendar](https://cal.com/dicedb-arpit). always up for a chat.

 > [!CAUTION]
-> DiceDB is under development and it supports a subset of Redis commands.
-So, please do not use it in production.
-But, feel free to go through the [open issues](https://github.com/DiceDB/dice/issues) and contribute to help us speed up the development.
+> DiceDB is under active development and supports a subset of Redis commands.
+Inconsistent behavior is expected.
+Feel free to go through the [open issues](https://github.com/DiceDB/dice/issues) and contribute to help us speed up the development.

 ## Want to contribute?